by Tom Allen

 Delightfully unconstrained, the SaaS model has investors and acquirers placing a premium on such companies.
 BVP’s Cloud Index, an index of 52 publicly traded cloud companies, has returned nearly 500% since January 2011 – over four times the S&P 500 and Dow Jones.
 As an example, Cisco’s acquisition of AppDynamics was transacted at a dizzying multiple of 17.3x enterprise value/trailing twelve month revenue multiple.

 Attractive future revenues, buyout potential and the declining costs to service customers as companies scale heightens M&A competitiveness in the SaaS space.
-For anyone looking to acquire a SaaS company, the key business drivers must be understood.
+For anyone looking to acquire a SaaS company, a rigorous due diligence process that uncovers key business drivers is a necessity.
 Understanding these helps de-risk a valuation and allows an acquirer to place the right premium on the right metric to establish an appropriate valuation.

 Which SaaS Metrics Matter Most?